observablehq/plot/docs/features/marks.md

 * document - the [document object](https://developer.mozilla.org/en-US/docs/Web/API/Document)
 * ownerSVGElement - the chart’s bare svg element
 * className - the [class name](./plots.md#other-options) of the chart (*e.g.*, "plot-d6a7b5")
+* clip - the top-level [clip](./plots.md#other-options) option (to use when the mark’s clip option is undefined)
 * projection - the [projection](./projections.md) stream, if any
+* dispatchValue - a function that sets the chart’s value and dispatches an input event if the value has changed; useful for interactive marks
+* getMarkState - a function that returns a mark’s state

 :::tip
-When you write a plugin, using *context*.document allows your code to run in different contexts such as a server-side rendering environment.
+When you write a custom mark, use *context*.document to allow your code to run in different environments, such as a server-side rendering with jsdom.
 :::

-Render transforms are called with a sixth argument, *next*, a function that can be called to continue the render chain.
-For example, if you wish to animate a mark to fade in, you can render it as usual, immediately set its opacity to 0, then bring it to life with D3:
+The sixth argument, *next*, is a function that can be called to continue the render chain.
+For example, if you wish to animate a mark to fade in, you can set the render option to a function that calls next to render the mark as usual, then immediately sets its opacity to 0, and brings it to life with a [D3 transition](https://d3js.org/d3-transition):

 ```js
 Plot.dot(penguins, {